 The forested mountain range is an excellent habit for a number of wildlife species.
-Some of the more popular wildlife sightings include black bear, white-tailed deer, coyote, beaver, raccoon, skunk, opossum, woodchuck, and river otter.
+Some of the more popular wildlife sightings include black bears, white-tailed deer, coyotes, beaver, raccoons, skunks, opossums, woodchucks, and river otters.

 There are over 200 species of birds found throughout the park creating a haven for bird watchers.
 One of the more intriguing species is the wild turkey.

 The national park is a highlight because it provides such an amazing escape into pristine nature from nearby metropolises like Washington DC.
 It is a place that makes for easy day trips or weekend getaways while turning off the hustle of life in the cities.

 Blue Ridge Mountains

 The larger Blue Ridge Mountains range extends from Georgia in the south up to Pennsylvania in the north.
 The larger range covers a distance of 550 miles (885.1)

 The Blue Ridge Mountains are renowned for their blue tint that blankets across the tops of the forested range.

 Although not the tallest mountain in the state, Hawksbill is the tallest summit in the park reaching a peak of 4,051 feet (1,235 m).